SnehaChouksey/GreenTech/README.md

 1. **User uploads or captures an image** of waste through the UI.
 2. 📥 The image is sent to the backend server.
-3. 🧠 The AI model classifies the waste (e.g., plastic, organic, metal).
+3. 🧠 The AI model classifies the waste (e.g., plastic, organic, metal,e-waste).
-4. 🗑️ Based on the classification, disposal guidelines are shown.
+4. comming soon : 🗑️ Based on the classification, disposal guidelines are shown.
-5. *(Optional)*: Displays **nearby waste facilities** for user convenience.
+5. coming soon: Displays **nearby waste facilities** for user convenience.

 ---